 How much does an Aircraft Mechanic (Jet) make in the United States?
 The average Aircraft Mechanic (Jet) salary in the United States is $89,303 as of September 27, 2021, but the range typically falls between $77,811 and $100,667.
 Salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, the number of years you have spent in your profession.
 With more online, real-time compensation data than any other website, Salary.com helps you determine your exact pay target.

 Aircraft Mechanic (Jet) keeps airplane in safe working condition by servicing engines, engine components, and airframe components.
 Modifies and replaces parts such as instruments, wiring, and tires.
 Being an Aircraft Mechanic (Jet) identifies hazardous aircraft conditions and determines when aircraft should not be flown.
-Requires a high school diploma or its equivalent.
+Requires a high school diploma or equivalent.
 Additionally, Aircraft Mechanic (Jet) may require certification from FAA-approved aviation maintenance technician school.
 Typically reports to a supervisor or manager.
 The Aircraft Mechanic (Jet) works under moderate supervision.
 Gaining or has attained full proficiency in a specific area of discipline.
 To be an Aircraft Mechanic (Jet) typically requires 1-3 years of related experience, or may need 0 years of experience with additional specialized training and/or certification.
 (Copyright 2020 Salary.com)...
 View full job description

 Ubiquiti Networks, Inc. develops networking technology for service providers, enterprises, and consumers.
 It focuses on three principal technologies, including high-capacity distributed Internet access, unified information technology, and consumer electronics for home and personal use.
 The company's service provider pr...
 More

 Fiscal Year Ended in 2020